 Is FX trading legal in Australia?

 Trading Forex in Australia has been going on for quite some time.
-The Australian brokers’ industry had seen a major spike in 2015.
-The government of the country has a liberal yet cautious take when it comes to foreign exchange brokers and trading platforms.
+The Australian forex brokers’ industry had seen a significant spike in 2015.
+The country’s government has a liberal yet cautious take regarding foreign exchange brokers and trading platforms.
 This mixed stance is based on giving freedom to the industry while maintaining the safety of the customers.
 Other than this, there are no other regulations or legal complications that may stop anyone from trading FX positions with Australian brokers.
 The doors are open for international customers alike.
-But yes, they definitely need to abide by the norms set by the ASIC.
+But yes, they need to abide by the norms set by the ASIC.

-Looking deeper into restrictions, the only one that we could get our hands on are rules laid by Australia’s Forex regulatory body ASIC.
+Looking deeper into restrictions, the only ones that we could get our hands on are rules laid by Australia’s Forex regulatory body ASIC.
 ASIC dictates that before any foreign exchange broker in Australia starts to deal with CFD traders and foreign exchange traders, they need to get regulated by ASIC.
-This way the ASIC is able to protect both the forex traders in Australia and international traders through acts such as the Insurance Act of 1984, Corporations Act of 2001, and National Consumer Credit Protection Act of 2009.
+This way, the ASIC can protect both the forex traders in Australia and international traders through acts such as the Insurance Act of 1984, Corporations Act of 2001, and National Consumer Credit Protection Act of 2009.
 The ASIC states that upon opening an account, the customers can’t deposit more than 1K U.S. Dollars through the credit card route.
 This rule of the ASIC is imposed on the trading platforms in the country.
-Further, there are some tax obligations that the ASIC warrants every trader to abide by, which by the way is applicable everywhere else in the world too.
-Like Australia’s ASIC, the other parts of the world have their own regulatory bodies such as Monetary Authority of Singapore (MAS), Financial Conduct Authority (FCA), Swiss Financial Market Supervisory Authority (FINMA), Commodity Futures Trading Commission (CFTC), and Japanese Financial Services Authority (JFSA), supervising trading activities in their respective areas.
+Further, there are some tax obligations that the ASIC warrants every trader to abide by, which is applicable everywhere else in the world.
+Like Australia’s ASIC, the other parts of the world have their regulatory bodies such as the Monetary Authority of Singapore (MAS), Financial Conduct Authority (FCA), Swiss Financial Market Supervisory Authority (FINMA), Commodity Futures Trading Commission (CFTC), and Japanese Financial Services Authority (JFSA), supervising trading activities in their respective areas.